 "Interval Meter" means .

-"Letter of Credit" means an irrevocable letter of credit governed by the Uniform Customs and Practice for Documentary Credits, 1993 Revision, International Chamber of Commerce No. 500 which is issued or confirmed by a Schedule I chartered bank in Canada with a Credit Rating of at least “A-” from S&P or “A3” from Moody’s, in a form acceptable to the Party in whose favour the Letter of Credit is issued, and having regard to the amount and tenor of the obligations being collateralized and which is conditional for drawing only on presentation of the Letter of Credit, a sight draft with respect thereto and a statement from an authorized officer of the benefiting Party that the benefiting Party is entitled to draw under the Letter of Credit pursuant to this Agreement.
-Costs of a Letter of Credit shall be borne by the applicant for such Letter of Credit.
+"Letter of Credit" means an irrevocable letter of credit governed by the Uniform Customs and Practice for Documentary Credits, 1993 Revision, International Chamber of Commerce No. 500, as amended, restated, replaced, re-enacted or otherwise modified from time to time, which is issued or confirmed by a Schedule I chartered bank in Canada with a Credit Rating of at least “A-” from S&P or “A3” from Moody’s, in a form acceptable to the Party in whose favour the Letter of Credit is issued, including with regard to the amount and tenor of the obligations being collateralized, and which is conditional for drawing only on presentation of the Letter of Credit, a sight draft with respect thereto and a statement from an authorized officer of the benefiting Party that the benefiting Party is entitled to draw under the Letter of Credit pursuant to this Agreement.
+Costs of a Letter of Credit shall be borne by the Party required to provide such Letter of Credit.

 "Losses" means, with respect to any Party, an amount equal to the present value, discounted using the Present Value Discount Rate, of the economic loss to it (exclusive of Costs), if any, resulting from termination of its obligations with respect to a Terminated Transaction.